nkasica/pandas-emetrics/README.md

 - [ ] further research into other ethical considerations that could be useful
 - [ ] research potential encryption options for supress() function
 - [ ] add in-place parameter to functions that modify dataframe
+- [ ] add unit tests for all functions